-Funded by the Arts and Humanities Research Council Research Networking Scheme, the Teaching and Learning War research network brings together EU and international researchers and stakeholders, from a range of academic disciplines and professional backgrounds, to explore young people’s engagement with and receptivity to the cultural memory messages of the two world wars from an international comparative perspective .
-At the centenary of the First World War in the UK, Australia, Canada, and New Zealand young people find themselves front and centre of both state-sponsored and community-level commemorations.
-As the two world wars fade from living memory, young people across the Commonwealth have been singled out as those who will be carrying the memory of the war forward.
+Funded by the Arts and Humanities Research Council Research Networking Scheme, the Teaching and Learning War research network brought together EU and international researchers and stakeholders, from a range of academic disciplines and professional backgrounds, to explore young people’s engagement with and receptivity to the cultural memory messages of the two world wars from an international comparative perspective.
+At the centenary of the First World War in the UK, Australia, Canada, and New Zealand young people found themselves front and centre of both state-sponsored and community-level commemorations.
+As the two world wars fade from living memory, young people across the Commonwealth were singled out as those who will carry the memory of the war forward.
 Early indications suggest similar emphasis will be placed on young people in the 80th and 90th anniversaries of the Second World War.

 - How do young people think about the past?

 - How have indigenous and/or ethnic minority histories been integrated into the representation and teaching of the two world wars?

 - What role does empathy play in the teaching of the two world wars?

 - How does youth-centred centenary commemorative activity compare across the British world?

 Bringing the Marginal into the Mainstream report now available!